top of page

 Remember, this space is just 450sf.
 There is no "over there somewhere."

 We got you covered, Mark.
 We designed the space as you might a yacht, creating a wall of built-in cabinets that carved out a place for everything.
-Detailed CAD drawings by our team's talented architectural designer Chris Porter figured the spacing down to the inch and allowed our talented craftsmen to bring them to life.
+Detailed CAD drawings by our team's talented architectural designer figured the spacing down to the inch and allowed our talented craftsmen to bring them to life.

 To offset the price of the custom cabinets, which admittedly increased the budget, we used Ikea cabinets at the styling stations, which Mark assembled himself.
 Fabulous acrylic hardware from Emtek dresses up the Ikea cabinets and didn't break the bank.